More Tweaks Than Transformation in Rewrite of Well Control Rule

 For example, pressure-monitoring data were analyzed using a “physics-based” model able to distinguish between normal pressure changes and leaks, the presentation said.

 One slide showed how a pressure test allowed the partners to identify deteriorating elastomers in the annular preventer.
 The test results were confirmed when they found the parts were deteriorating during an inspection.

 In another case, Shell reported that an analysis of a part that had repeatedly failed led to a change in maintenance procedures to avoid damage that had occurred during previous repairs.
 This program saved Shell money by reducing downtime on the four, high-performance drillships, three of which were in Transocean’s fleet.

+Real-Time Monitoring.
 The change in this section is a clarification: onshore monitoring does not require staffing a drilling monitoring center.
 This reflects the development of real-time monitoring since 2016, which has made it possible to access monitoring data on a laptop or smartphone anywhere with a secure Internet connection.